SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/fractal-tree/+page.md

 </Lazy>
 </div>

 You can see the cylinder decrease in height and diameter as we stack more cylinders with the top diameter shorter than the bottom to more closely resemble a branch.
-Each cylinder is of course rotating as well which will be covered next.
+Each cylinder needs to be rotated as well which will be covered next.

 ### Centre of Rotation